 To be known as a trusted provider of safe, dignified, and desirable homes and environments that enrich and add value to the community.
+Aspirational Statement #3 utilize partnerships that provide opportunities and create a meaningful difference in the lives of the families that we serve, maximizing our resources by mobilizing the talents of our community partners.

 To pursue continued financial stability, monitoring, and accountability as stewards of limited funding.

-To utilize research and technology to drive innovative programming and operational processes which allow us to be more responsive and result in the advancement of the families we serve.
+Aspirational Statement #4 To utilize research and technology to drive innovative programming and operational processes which allow us to be more responsive and result in the advancement of the families we serve.